Competitive Erosion is Conformally Invariant: Properties of the Green function

 where $\zeta=\xi+i\eta.$ The above expression is well defined on $\overline{\U}$ since by Section \ref{commen1} i., the maps $\phi,\psi$ can be extended to neighborhoods containing $\overline \DD, \overline \U$ respectively.
 Notice the dependence of $G_*$ on $\dd$ through $\tilde f$.
-However for brevity we choose to suppress the dependence on $\dd$ in the notation.
-The definition of the function might be a little mysterious at this point (the reason for our choice is explained in Section \ref{sub:cfl}).
-Nevertheless Lemma \ref{unifcon} shows that as $\dd$ goes to $0$, the function approaches the function $\log\left|\frac{\psi(z)-i}{\psi(z)+i}\right|,$ up to a multiplicative constant.
-Since the above function is conformally invariant by definition, this establishes that the function $G_*(\cdot)$ is ``asymptotically" conformally invariant.

-\nin Even though the function $G_n$ in \eqref{dgf1} is defined on the graph $\U_n,$ in this section we use interpolation to think of it as a function on the closure of the whole domain, $\overline \U$.
-We are now ready to state one of the main convergence results of this paper establishing asymptotic conformal invariance of $G_{n}(\cdot).$ We start with the interpolation scheme.
-We follow the scheme mentioned in \cite[Pf of Theorem 2.12]{wtf} ( also appears in \cite[Pf of Theorem 2.2.8]{thes}).\\
+However, for brevity, we choose to suppress the dependence on $\dd$ in the notation.
+The function $G_*,$ is obtained by integrating the Laplacian obtained in Lemma \ref{laplacian98} against the Green kernel with Neumann boundary conditions which is conformally invariant.
+This is discussed in \cite{tc}.
+Lemma \ref{unifcon} shows that as $\dd$ goes to $0$, the function approaches the function $\log\left|\frac{\psi(z)-i}{\psi(z)+i}\right|,$ up to a multiplicative constant. and hence is clearly conformally invariant.
+This establishes that the function $G_*(\cdot)$ is ``asymptotically" conformally invariant.
+Even though the function $G_n$ in \eqref{dgf} is defined on the graph $\U_n,$ we use interpolation to think of it as a function on $\overline \U.$ We now state one of the key convergence results which establishes asymptotic conformal invariance of $G_{n}(\cdot).$ We start with the interpolation scheme.
+For all $x\in \frac{1}{n}\mathbb{Z}^2\setminus \U_n,$ define $G_n(x)=0.$ Now, having defined $G_n(x)$ for all $x,\in \frac{1}{n}\mathbb{Z}^2,$ we define it on $ \mathbb{C},$ and hence by restriction, also on $\overline \U.$ This is done by interpolating $G_n(x)$ by a sequence of harmonic extensions along simplices: \begin{enumerate}[i.] \item First extend it along the edges using the value on the vertices in $\frac{1}{n}\mathbb{Z}^2$. \item Then extend it to the squares using the value on the edges. \end{enumerate} Thus the function is extended to the entire complex plane $\mathbb{C}$.
+By abuse of notation in the following result we call the extended function $G_n(\cdot)$ as well.
+For the next result recall the blob radius $\delta$ from Section \ref{para}. \begin{thm}\cite[Theorem 3.1]{tc} For all small enough $\dd$ depending on $\U,$